YIO-Remote/docker-build/README.md

 This Docker image builds the Buildroot toolchain,  cross compiles all required Qt projects from the [YIO-Remote Git repositories](https://github.com/YIO-Remote) and builds the SD card image for the Raspberry Pi Zero.

-Image name: ~~`gcr.io/yio-remote/build`~~
+Image name: `yioremote/remote-os-build`

-~~For now the image is publicly available in the gcr.io container registry and doesn't need to be built manually.
-Docker will automatically download it.~~
+The image is publicly available on Docker Hub and doesn't need to be built manually.
+Docker will automatically download it.

-> The image is currently unavailable.
-It will be made available soon on Docker hub!

 Further documentation can be found in the documentation wiki: <https://github.com/YIO-Remote/documentation/wiki>